benjamindkilleen/lsda/docs/rcc_guide.md

 ```
 sinteractive --exclusive --account=cmsc25025 --time=4:00:00 --mem=4000
 ```
 which will give you 4 hours to work with 4 GB of RAM.
-This should be sufficient for the homeworks.
+Feel free to change the session length.
+The memory allotment should be sufficient for the homeworks.

 ## Step 4: Start a Notebook